orallony/AWS/Lab 03 – Building Your First AWS VPC.md

 4. Click **Create subnet** after filling in both subnets.

-✅ You now have two separate subnets: one for public-facing resources and one for private ones.

----

 ## Task 3: Create and Attach an Internet Gateway

-### An Internet Gateway allows resources in your VPC to access the internet.
+#### An Internet Gateway allows resources in your VPC to access the internet.

 1. In the left menu, click **Internet Gateways**.

 2. Click **Create internet gateway**.

 3. Under **Name tag** Enter the name `LabIGW`, then click **Create internet gateway**.

 4. Click **Actions** and than **Attach to VPC**.

 5. Choose `LabVPC` and click **Attach internet gateway**.

-✅ Your VPC is now ready to route traffic to and from the internet — once routing is set up.

----

 ## Task 4: Configure Route Tables

-### Routing controls where network traffic goes.
+#### Routing controls where network traffic goes.
 You'll now set up a route that allows the public subnet to reach the internet.

 1. In the left menu, click **Route Tables**.

 2. Find the route table automatically created with `LabVPC` (you can identify it by the VPC column).

 3. Rename it to `PublicRouteTable` for clarity by clicking at the pencil icon.

 4. Select it and go to the **Routes** tab.

 5. Click **Edit routes > Add route**:
    - **Destination**: `0.0.0.0/0` (this represents the internet)
    - **Target**: **Internet Gateway** and for the next box choose your internet gateway you created earlier.

 6. Click **Save Changes**.

 7. Now go to the **Subnet associations** tab > Click **Edit subnet associations**.

 8. Select only the `PublicSubnet`, then click **Save associations**.

-✅ Only your public subnet will have internet access.
-The private subnet will remain isolated.

----

 ## Task 5: Launch EC2 Instance in Public Subnet

-### To test your setup, you'll launch an EC2 instance in the public subnet and check if it can access the internet.
+#### To test your setup, you'll launch an EC2 instance in the public subnet and check if it can access the internet.

 1. In the top search bar, type `EC2` and go to the EC2 Dashboard.

 2. Click **Launch instance**.

 3. Fill out the instance details:
    - **Name**: `VPC-Test-Instance`
    - **Application and OS Images (Amazon Machine Image)**: Choose **Amazon Linux 2023 AMI**